 Create opportunities for middle and high school students to engage with science and expand their knowledge and critical reasoning skills.

 High school and middle school students need science teachers who are passionate about science and enthusiastic about teaching.
-By earning a bachelor’s degree in science education from the University of North Dakota, you'll receive a broad preparation in biology, chemistry, physics and earth science.
+By earning a bachelor’s degree in science education, you'll receive a broad preparation in biology, chemistry, physics and earth science.
 You'll graduate ready to teach science to middle and secondary school students.

 - Program type: